-If your program has a mandatory work term (also called a work placement, internship, or co-op), you need a co-op work permit.
+If your program has a mandatory work term (also called a work placement, work experience, internship, clinical placement or co-op), you need a co-op work permit.
 This is different from the work that you can do with your study permit.
 A work term refers to any period of time where you work instead of study as part of your program requirements.
 You must have a co-op work permit to do this work – even if it is unpaid.

 This work permit application is online and there is no fee for this permit.
-The application guide for the co-op work permit can be found here.
+The application guide for the co-op work permit can be found here:

 Please note that students enrolled in health care programs are required to have a co-op work permit for clinical placements that are a part of their NSCC program.

 Once you receive your co-op work permit, you can use the iCent app to upload a copy of your permit.
 This will be sent directly to our Work Integrated Learning team.
 This team ensures all students have their co-op work permits before work placements start.

 If your employer is asking questions about the co-op work permit, please share this guide with them:

 The NSCC website has an list of jobs for students and graduates looking for employment.
 This list is updated on a regular basis.

 If you need any help with your resume or have questions about looking for jobs, please visit Student Services at your campus or visit the Career Services website.

 I am doing a work placement, but it’s unpaid.
 Do I still need a co-op work permit?